 City-sponsored tutorials are needed with experienced electricians and utility engineers to explain how to get started.
-A free home visit by an electrician provided by the city to evaluate the home’s current electrical power would help.
-It’s not as simple as purchasing and plugging in electric appliances -- it’s more complicated.
-There’s the option of including a heat pump, which calls for additional research and a thorough reading of the brilliant Almanac article by Sherry Listgarten.
+A free home visit by an electrician provided by the city to evaluate the home's current electrical power would help.
+It's not as simple as purchasing and plugging in electric appliances — it's more complicated.
+There's the option of including a heat pump, which calls for additional research and a thorough reading of the brilliant Almanac blog by Sherry Listgarten at tinyurl.com/w4cbeshz.

 Steps for success: To make the climate plan ordinance successful, the city might start with identifying the number of homes that first need panel upgrades.
 The city's job is to educate, and to provide incentives for taking the first step of upgrading panels.
 Public tutorials, free home assessments of electrical capacity, and an easy-to-understand list of steps to follow are essential.
 BayREN rebates don't include basic panel upgrades, so many residents will be left out.

 Hold off on mandates: The decision by Menlo Park to mandate the replacement of gas appliances for electric appliances should wait until the groundwork is first laid.
 A ballot measure on the Environmental Quality Commission's plan would be a delay and a distraction.
 The council has the authority to increase the utility users tax to 3% for a program to assist low-income homeowners.
 The nexus between the utility users tax and the move to a carbon neutral city is made to order.